Pair-Kondo effect: a mechanism for time-reversal broken superconductivity in UTe$_2$: Introduction

-Here we present a generic mechanism for a weakly first-order transition into a time-reversal broken superconductor in systems close to a magnetic instability.
+Here we present a generic mechanism for a weakly first-order transition into a $\mathcal{T}$-broken superconductor in systems close to a magnetic instability.
+The first-order character of the transition allows the simultaneous appearance of multiple order parameters at $T_c$, necessary to explain a single $\mathcal{T}$-breaking superconducting transition.
+As is shown below, it is sufficient to have a near degeneracy between one superconducting order and a magnetic order, rather than two superconducting order parameters.
 There is extensive evidence that above the superconducting $T_c$ UTe$_2$ is also on the verge of a ferromagnetic instability, from a divergent $a$-axis magnetic susceptibility~\cite{ran2019}, a critical slowing down of magnetic fluctuations in muon-spin rotation~\cite{sundar2019}, emergence of low-frequency magnetic fluctuations in nuclear magnetic resonance~\cite{tokunaga2019} and a divergent ferromagnetic susceptibility seen in field trained polar Kerr effect measurements~\cite{wei2022}.
-If the moments are slowly fluctuating on the timescale of electronic motion~\cite{machida2020}, even in inhomogeneous samples, puddles of magnetic order~\cite{sundar2022} can harbour puddles of magnetic superconductivity over the magnetic correlation length.
+If the moments fluctuate slowly on the timescale of electronic motion~\cite{machida2020theory}, even in inhomogeneous samples, puddles of magnetic order~\cite{sundar2023} can harbor puddles of magnetic superconductivity over the magnetic correlation length.
 When these inhomogenous puddles grow with decreasing temperature, there is a first-order transition into a state with phase coherence and long-range superconducting order over the entire sample.

-To capture this effect, we introduce an interaction of unconventional pairs with local moments - an extension of Kondo coupling to electron pairs with an internal degree of freedom, such as spin.
+To capture this effect in a homogeneous system, we introduce an interaction of unconventional pairs with local moments - an extension of Kondo coupling to electron pairs with an internal degree of freedom, such as spin.
 This is captured by the local Hamiltonian

-where \textbf{$b_{\Gamma(\Gamma^{'})}^{\dagger}$ }creates a pair in the irrep $\Gamma(\Gamma^{'})$ and the pair bilinear couples to the component of the local moment that transforms under the product of the two irreps.
-We present two complementary microscopic derivations of this pair-Kondo interaction in Section \ref{sec:microscopic}, in terms of a weak-coupling picture of single-particle spin-exchange with an S=1/2 local moment and a strong-coupling picture of pair-spin exchange with an S=1 local moment.